galelab/Tisoncik-Go_ZIKA_NHP_Geomx_FetalBrain/README.md

 # Tisoncik-Go_ZIKA_NHP_Geomx_FetalBrain
-Details for the analysis of GeoMx data
+Details for the analysis of GeoMx data on Pigtail Macaque Fetal Brain regions infected with ZIKV

 Codes for DE analysis for GeoMx analysis 1.DSP_Analysis.r